 Cash inflows from operating activities include tuition and fees, auxiliary enterprise charges, and contracts and grants.
-Major cash outlays in operating activities include payments to and on behalf of employees of \$31.5 million and payments to suppliers of \$10.9 million.
-Net cash used for operating activities increased by \$3,442,753 million from FY19 to FY20.
-The reduction of Auxiliary Enterprise charges of \$2.448 million is a significantly due to the University shutting down in spring 2020 due to COVID-19 and refunding a portion of the student's room and meal plans.
-These additional refunds also caused an increase in payments for scholarships and fellowships of \$1.397 million.
+Major cash outlays in operating activities include payments to and on behalf of employees of \$30.9 million and payments to suppliers of \$9.5 million.
+Net cash used for operating activities increased by \$563,836 million from FY2020 to FY2021.
+The reduction of Auxiliary Enterprise charges of \$1.885 million is due to modified operations in all auxiliary activities including, residence hall occupation, dining services, bookstore operations, and Wellness Center modified operations, all related to COVID-19.
+Fluctuations and risks in increasing infection rates among the University population of students and employees were closely monitored and operational decisions were made in the interest of safety to all campus students, faculty and staff.
+The increase in payments for scholarships and fellowships of \$106,792 is directly related to the increased financial need for students to remain enrolled in their classes and degree programs.

 Capital financing activities represent funds that were used to purchase or add value to capital assets.
-Even though as in recent years, the University did not undertake any substantial capital projects for FY20, there were several projects for roof replacements for the Student Center and Knutti Hall.
-Both were started in FY20 and will be completed in either FY20 or FY21.
-During FY20, planning for the East Loop development project began.
+Even though as in recent years, the University did not undertake any substantial capital projects for FY2021, there was one project for foundation stabilization for Knutti Hall.
+This project began in FY2020 and was completed in FY2021.
+During FY2021, planning for the East Loop development project began.
 This property encompasses the site of Kenamond Hall, Turner Hall and the Dining Hall.
-Additionally, Gardiner Hall may become part of the project, if feasible.
-A Request for Information (RFI) and a Request for Proposal (RFP) were issued.
-The responses are currently being evaluated.
+Additionally, Gardiner Hall may become part of the project, if determined to be feasible at some future point.
+Glenmark, LLC was the successful bidder for the East Campus Loop project.
+A global agreement was signed by both parties and a Phase 1 Development Agreement has been in the edit stage for several months.
+The cost of construction has risen considerably due to COVID and the availability of building supplies continues to be of concern to all parties.
+Discussions continue regarding the planning and timing of next steps.

-Overall cash and cash equivalents at FY20 year-end increased \$443,154 as compared to the FY19 decrease of \$1.44 million.
-This was the first fiscal year since FY15 that ending cash increased.
+Overall cash and cash equivalents at FY2021 year-end increased \$371,926 as compared to the FY2020 increase of \$443,154.
+This was the second consecutive fiscal year since FY2015 that ending cash increased.
 COVID-19 will challenge the progress made in significant reduction of the deficit.
-However, leadership is closely monitoring all financial activity to act quickly and appropriately to minimize any negative impact from this pandemic or other unanticipated changes in the economic climate for FY21.
+However, leadership is closely monitoring all financial activity to act quickly and appropriately to minimize any negative impact from this pandemic or other unanticipated changes in the economic climate for FY2021 and forward.